 IC VDPE

-If you have chosen the IC as the VDPE, then theic
+If you have chosen the IC as the VDPE, then theic module is the most important for you.

 Verifying and processing TLS proofs all within the IC does NOT require

-or verify-local
+verify-remote or verify-local modules.ZK VDPE

 If you have private or sensitive data that you must retain full data privacy over, even during data processing, and TLS proof redactions are not enough, then the ZK VDPE is the most appropriate choice for you.
-Here, we will be using theverify-remote
+Here, we will be using theverify-remote and verify-local modules.

 - The

-allows the host environment to prepare and optimise TLS proofs on remote replicated compute for compatibility with our zkVM.
+verify-remoteallows the host environment to prepare and optimise TLS proofs on remote replicated compute for compatibility with our zkVM.
 We extract and verify only public facets of the TLS proofs to do this. - The